rownd/ios/README.md

 In addition to the state observable APIs, Rownd provides imperative APIs that you can call to request sign in, get and retrieve user profile information, retrieve a current access token, or encrypt user data with the user's local key.

 ### Rownd.requestSignIn() -> Void
-Opens the Rownd sign-in Modal for authentication.
+Opens the Rownd sign-in dialog for authentication.

 ### Rownd.requestSignIn(with: RowndSignInHint) -> Void
 Requests a sign-in, but with a specific authentication provider (e.g., Sign in with Apple).
 Rownd treats this information as a hint.
 If the specified authentication provider is enabled within your Rownd app configuration, it will be honored.
 If not, Rownd will fall back to the default flow.